 We were about to head out to dinner and it happened.
 I was doubled over in the floor with excruciating stomach pain.
 There he was watching, this guy I really liked and barely knew standing next to me looking very concerned.

 He insisted on taking me to urgent care.
 I really didn’t want him to go, but with that much pain I didn’t say no.

-Humiliated, I glanced over and he’s still not looking at me.
+Oh.
+My.
+Word.
+Humiliated, I glanced over at him.
+He was still not looking at me.
 I then realized my second date with this very cute guy was at a clinic being told I’m severely constipated.
 Way to make a great impression.

 I tell him maybe he should leave.
 He informs me we’re way beyond that point.
 I get my milk of magnesia, walk out with my head down hoping this is all somehow a dream.
 I thought it couldn’t get any worse.
 Then, he tells me he’ll stay right by my side until the issue is resolved.

 There we sat at my house for the next four hours.
 Me drinking chalk, him patiently waiting for it to work.
 The mortification factor at level critical.
 I had zero doubt this would be the end.